Table of Contents

 4. Highlight Your Hobby

-No need to spend extra money on decorative items when the accoutrements of your hobby will do just fine.
+No need to spend extra money on decorative items when the accouterments of your hobby will do just fine.
 Showcase your passion by displaying your instruments, putting up your easel and paints, or designing a scrapbooking station.
 Your talents will help your home shine.

 Feeling like a stranger in a brand new place is normal, but a few simple techniques can change an impersonal house into an inviting forever home.
 Strategic use of color, scents, and photos provides the small touches that make a home.
 It might still be new to you, but you will soon feel like it’s exactly where you belong.